mvolkmann/MyUnixEnv/notes/GoNotes.md

 - cannot overload methods to create different implementations for different parameter types
 - an instance of a struct is referred to as the "receiver" for the method
+- the syntax for defining a method is
+  `func (receiver-info) name(parameter-list) (return-types) { body }`
+  - note that there are three sets of parentheses if the method has more than one return value
 - ex.

   ```go